dotnet/docs-maui/docs/tutorials/notes-mvvm/includes/viewmodel-notes.md

     :::code language="xaml" source="../snippets/viewmodel-shared/csharp/Notes/Views/AllNotesPage.xaml" id="full" highlight="4,8,13,21-22":::

+The toolbar no longer uses the `Clicked` event and instead uses a command.

 The `CollectionView` supports commanding with the `SelectionChangedCommand` and `SelectionChangedCommandParameter` properties.
 In the updated XAML, the `SelectionChangedCommand` property is bound to the viewmodel's `SelectNodeCommand`, which means the command is invoked when the selected item changes.
 When the command is invoked, the `SelectionChangedCommandParameter` property value is passed to the command.

-The XAML value for the property uses `{RelativeSource Self}` binding to bind directly to the `CollectionView.SelectedItem` property.
-Meaning, when the command is invoked, the item that's currently selected in the collection view is passed to the command as a parameter.
+Look at the binding used for the `CollectionView`:

 :::code language="xaml" source="../snippets/viewmodel-shared/csharp/Notes/Views/AllNotesPage.xaml" id="CollectionView" highlight="5-6":::

-The toolbar no longer uses the `Clicked` event and instead uses a command.
+The `SelectionChangedCommandParameter` property uses `Source={RelativeSource Self}` binding.
+The `Self` references the current object, which is the `CollectionView`.
+Notice that the binding path is the `SelectedItem` property.
+When the command is invoked by changing the selected item, the `SelectNoteCommand` command is invoked and the selected item is passed to the command as a parameter.

 ## Clean up the AllNotes code-behind